hsavit1/hsavit1.github.io/_posts/2015-09-21-physics-cs.md

 As someone who graduated with dual bachelors degrees in Math and Physics, I am pretty opinionated on the subject of "why did you study that?"
 In truth, this is quite a difficult question to answer.
 Mostly because, to break down most of the concepts to a computer scientist is usually a daunting task.
 In college I had the opportunity to TA for an entry level calculus based physics class, and I quickly realized that most computer scientists were unwilling to listen to what I had to say about anything.
 Which leads me to...

 Problem #1: Many computer scientists lack a deeper sense of appreciation Some may argue that this is just a product of my students lack of life experience.
-That
+That is obviously true to an extent.
+But a larger disection of the industry as a whole deeply suggests otherwise.

+More on this to come...